 - Amex Hilton Honors

 - AmEx Bonvoy Business

 - Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®

 Tips to Simplify Managing Multiple Credit Cards

-The first thing I do when I acquire a new card is set up autopay by connecting the online credit card with my bank account and ensuring the card will be paid on time automatically.
+The first thing I do when I acquire a new card is to set up autopay by connecting the online credit card with my bank account and ensuring the full statement balance will be paid on time automatically.

 It’s a good idea to keep at least a few thousand dollars in a checking account and / or have an automated sweep from savings into checking at your bank.

 If you can’t afford to pay credit cards in full every month, you should not be using a credit card, plain and simple.